Sauhard74/Ell-ena/docs/ai-integration.md

 ### Task Extraction from Natural Language

-One of Ell-ena's core features is the ability to parse natural language into structured task objects:
+One of Ell-ena's core features will be the ability to parse natural language into structured task objects:

 ```
 User: "Remind me to send the proposal to Sarah by next Friday at 5pm"
 ```

-This input goes through the following pipeline:
+This input will go through the following pipeline:

 1. **Context Collection**:
    - Retrieve relevant past messages